syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/Creating-ProgressBarAdv.md

 ---
 # Getting Started in Windows Forms Progress Bar (ProgressBarAdv)

-This section describes how to add [ProgressBarAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ProgressBarAdv.html) control in a Windows Forms application and overview of its basic functionalities.
+This section describes how to add [Windows Forms Progress Bar]((https://www.syncfusion.com/winforms-ui-controls/progress-bar)) (ProgressBarAdv) control in a Windows Forms application and overview of its basic functionalities.

 ## Assembly deployment